 4. All captive solar projects that have already been approved will be exempt from wheeling and transmission charges.

-6. Virtual net metering, including group virtual net metering, possibly would be promoted in urban areas.
+6. Virtual net metering, including group virtual net metering, could possibly be promoted in urban areas.

 Solar Installation in Haryana